 What I experienced, my friends, is a classical diagnosis of anxiety.
 (And if you are exhibiting any crazy symptoms like those, we highly encourage you to seek professional help to get that anxiety under control!)

-I am here to tell you that I am successfully, 110% “cured” from that kind of debilitating anxiety and if you are anywhere on the anxiety spectrum it is totally possible for you as well.
+I am here to tell you that I no longer experience that kind of debilitating anxiety, and if you are anywhere on the anxiety spectrum it is totally possible for you as well.
 You can overcome the anxiety that would make you find excuses from participating in certain life events like roller coaster rides.
 I’m not going to go into the hows of that cure except to say that I did it without medication, which was very important for me.
 I truly wanted to get to the root of my broken thinking and fix it.
 And that’s essentially what I did through a combination of:

 I still get nervous sometimes.
 Everyone does.
 It is very natural.
 But now it doesn’t run off in a whirlwind cycle of doomsday thinking leaving me paralyzed and stealing my joy.